arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 ## Overview

-The **Arduino AWS S3 CSV Exporter** is designed to extract time series data from **Arduino Cloud** and publish it to an **AWS S3** bucket.
+The **Arduino AWS S3 CSV Exporter** is designed to extract time series data from **Arduino Cloud** and publish it to an **AWS S3** bucket in CSV format.

-The data extraction is managed by a scheduled AWS Lambda function that operates at configurable intervals, with samples aggregated based on the user’s preference.
-Data is stored in CSV format and uploaded to S3, providing a structured way to manage and store data.
+A scheduled AWS Lambda function manages the data extraction process, running at configurable intervals.
+The extraction frequency, sampling resolution and filters can be customized to refine the data stored in S3.

+At the end of this tutorial, the stack will be configured to extract data from Arduino Cloud every hour, aggregate samples at a five minute resolution and store structured CSV files in AWS S3.
+The setup will also allow filtering by tags to include only specific data, providing a scalable and structured approach to managing cloud connected device data and ensuring easy retrieval and long term storage.

 ## Goals

-* Learn to create S3 Bucket and CloudFormation Stack
+* Set up the required AWS S3 bucket and deploy resources using CloudFormation.
-* Understand the functionality of the Arduino AWS S3 CSV Exporter
+* Understand the functionality of the Arduino AWS S3 CSV Exporter.
-* Learn how to configure and deploy the Lambda function for data extraction
+* Configure and deploy the Lambda function for automated data extraction using the Arduino AWS S3 CSV Exporter’s pre-defined template.
-* Set up filtering and resolution options for optimized data aggregation
+* Apply filters and resolution settings to optimize data aggregation.
-* Get started with configuring the exporter using CloudFormation
+* Use CloudFormation templates to simplify deployment and configuration.
+* Learn how Lambda, CloudWatch and EventBridge help monitor the deployed CloudFormation stack.

 ## Required Software